Strategy and word games

 It works really nicely, too, with smartly designed controls, and the kind of depth that can feasibly have a single game last for days.
 (Which might be a concern to Civ obsessives, now it’s on a properly mobile device.)

-There are snags – no online multiplayer, some slightly fuzzy graphics on iPad Pros, and that whopping price tag.
+There are snags – no online multiplayer, some slightly fuzzy graphics on iPad Pros, and that whopping price tag (although the game is very regularly discounted).
 Still, if you want ‘proper’ games, you’d best get used to paying for them.